 Many subsets of cryptography have been already developed, which helps the empowerment of a Decentralized AI environment.
 These techniques offer ways of distributing datasets among many counterparts securely and ensuring the confidentiality of data.

-Homomorphic is one of the greatest technological advances in the cryptography space.
-This type of encryption allows the execution of specific types of computations to be done in the ciphertext and provides results which are also encrypted in the ciphertext.
-Having said that, this allows parties to execute computations in datasets without any need of decrypting them.
-The two types of homomorphic encryption algorithms that exist are the Partial Homomorphic Encryption (PHE) and Fully Homomorphic Encryption (FHE).
+Homomorphism is one of the greatest technological advances in the cryptography space.
+This type of encryption allows the execution of specific types of computations to be done in the ciphertext and provides results that are also encrypted in the ciphertext.
+Having said that, this allows parties to execute computations in datasets without any need for decrypting them.
+The two types of homomorphic encryption algorithms that exist are Partial Homomorphic Encryption (PHE) and Fully Homomorphic Encryption (FHE).

 Adversarial Neural Cryptography or GAN Cryptography